 Surgery, monitoring of input/output fluid charts and retention are some of the reasons hospitals take the lead in catheterization cases.
 These remain in place for only 2-4 days in an effort to reduce the incidence of bacteriuria (bacteria in the urine).
 Elderly patients who have to retain a catheter and are discharged to a nursing facility have a higher rate of re-hospitalization due to catheter-associated urinary tract infections.
 Mortality within 30 days of discharge is also higher among these patients in comparison with those who had their catheters removed before discharge.
 Chances of infection are determined by the following:

 - Catheterization duration.

 - Immune status of the patient.

 - Some cases of bacteriuria can remain symptomless but others become serious enough to complicate health and quality of life.

 Facts about long-term Foley catheter use

 - The incidence in nursing homes is about 7%.

 - Facilities with poor urinary incontinence management use it as a way to maintain patient dryness and dignity.

 - Urinary tract infections account for up to 40% of cases in nursing homes.

 - 80% of UTIs in nursing homes are catheter-associated.

-Long-term catheter use in urinary incontinence is mostly due to presence of pressure sores.
+- Long-term catheter use in urinary incontinence is mostly due to the presence of pressure sores.